 Data that you provide when taking part in surveys, panels, product tests, quizzes or competitions.
-For these things, we sometimes ask for your name, email or other data requested by the competition provider (such as your email address).
-Before recording or passing this information to another organisation, we will provide the organisation’s data policy and clearly ask for your permission each time.
+For these things, we sometimes ask for your name, email or other data required for the competition (such as your email address).
+Before recording or passing this information to another organisation (for example a prize provider), we will provide the organisation’s data policy and clearly ask for your permission each time.

 Permissions to email you, to send you newsletters that you have chosen to receive from Meetup Mates.

 Purposes for which we will use your personal data

 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.